mpolitano/bounded-exhaustive-api/README.md

 *BEAPI* takes as inputs the target classes for test case generation, a configuration files defining the scopes, and the builder methods for the target class (a sufficient set of builder methods that is, methods from the **API** that by themselves are enough to produce all the feasible objects for the target classes).
 As outputs, *BEAPI* tool yields:
 - a bounded exhaustive set of objects,
 - a **JUnit**  test suite with the method sequences produced by *BEAPI* to create each object in the result set, and
 - a separate **Junit** test suite with tests revealing errors (if these have been found) in the methods used for generation.

+The BEAPI tool is a command line tool for UNIX-based operating systems.
+The tool is implemented on top of **Randoop**’s infrastructure, replacing random test sequence generation by bounded exhaustive generation.

 ## Getting Started

+To compile and use the BEAPI please use Java 8.

 ### Installing BEAPI

-To use  *BEAPI* Clone the repository:
+To use  *BEAPI* clone the repository:

 ```
 git clone https://github.com/mpolitano/bounded-exhaustive-api